Understanding the role of a female Financial Planner

 The journey to becoming a financial planner is often not straightforward.
 Many, like myself, have a background in economics or finance.
 I worked in various roles, including on a trading floor, after I realised: the desire to help people navigate their financial journeys becomes paramount.

 Traveling and experiencing different cultures also contributed to this journey.
-For some, it’s during these formative experiences that they discover their passion for financial planning and the impact they can have on others' lives.
+For some, it is during these formative experiences that they discover their passion for financial planning and the impact they can have on others' lives.

 Addressing the gender gap in Financial Advice